Colton Lott: Men's

 While still a junior Lott played men's curling as well.
 He played for Team Jason Gunnlaugson at the 2015 Safeway Championship, his first men's provincial championship.
 At the 2016 Manitoba championship, he played with Dunstone, losing in the final to Mike McEwen.
 Had they won the event, they would've declined their berth into the Brier as it conflicted with the 2016 World Juniors.
 On the World Curling Tour, Team Dunstone won the 2015 Bernick's Miller Lite Open.

 After juniors, Dunstone left the team and was replaced as skip by Gunnlaugson for the 2016-17 curling season.
 The team played in the 2017 Manitoba provincials, losing in the 3 vs. 4 game.
 The next season, Gunnlaugson was replaced by Pat Simmons as the team's skip.
 They played in the 2017 Canadian Olympic Pre-Trials, where they went 2-4.
 The team played in three Grand Slam events that season, making it to the quarterfinals of the 2017 Tour Challenge.
 At the 2018 Manitoba provincials, the team failed to make the playoffs.
 After the season, Simmons retired from competitive curling and was replaced as skip by Tanner Lott.
 With Tanner, the team won two Tour events, the Mother Club Fall Curling Classic and the KKP Classic.

 Mixed doubles

-Lott has found some success playing mixed doubles with partner Kadriana Sahaidak.
+Lott has found some success playing mixed doubles with partner Kadriana Lott.
 The pair won the 2018 Manitoba Mixed Doubles championship and played in the 2018 Canadian Mixed Doubles Curling Championship, where they went all the way to the final before losing to Laura Crocker and Kirk Muyres.
 They represented Canada in the 2018–19 Curling World Cup third leg, winning the event against Norway's Kristin Skaslien and Thomas Ulsrud.
+Lott and his wife won the 2024 Canadian Mixed Doubles Curling Championship, and represented Canada at the 2024 World Mixed Doubles Curling Championship.
+At the Worlds, the team finished 8–1 after round robin play, but lost to Estonia's Marie Kaldvee and Harri Lill in the Qualification Round, finishing 5th.

+By virtue of their 2024 Canadian Championship title, Lott and Lott qualified for the 2025 Canadian Mixed Doubles Curling Olympic Trials, where the team had a disappointing 4–3 record, missing the playoffs.
+However, they would rebound by winning the 2025 Canadian Mixed Doubles Curling Championship over Marlee Powers and Luke Saunders 9–8 in the final, qualifying them to represent Canada at the 2026 World Mixed Doubles Curling Championship.

 Personal life

-Lott is a carpenter at Bygg Carpentry.
-He is married to his mixed doubles partner, Kadriana Sahaidak.
+Lott is a carpenter at My Windows Guy Ltd. He is married to his mixed doubles partner, Kadriana Lott.
 His brother, Tanner Lott, is also a curler.
+As of 2024, he lives in Winnipeg Beach, Manitoba.